 pattern

-ST&R offers a three-pronged approach to avoiding, mitigating, and/or recovering these and other tariffs on imported goods.
+ST&R offers a three-pronged approach to avoiding, mitigating, and/or recovering tariffs on imported goods.
 For more information on the impact of the new tariffs, and which of these strategies might be most effective for your business, please contact ST&R.

 Fees